Peltodoris atromaculata: Spawning

-Reproduction is restricted during the summer, during which the animal will spawn for 3-4 days, followed by 2-3 weeks without spawning, after which the cycle restarts.
+Reproduction is restricted during the summer, during which the animal will spawn for 3–4 days, followed by 2–3 weeks without spawning, after which the cycle restarts.
 Adult individuals that are spawning experience a decrease in body size and weight which continues after oviposition.
 All individuals of the species are simultaneous hermaphrodites.
 During mating, both animals engage each other with their penises, and the one that successfully penetrates the body wall of the other becomes the male.
 The eggs of Peltodoris lay are spiral shaped and white-yellow in color which measure around 180μm in diameter.

 Growth

 After the eggs hatch they develop into a planktonic larvae.
 The larvae are chemically attracted to fulvinol-like polyacetylenes produced exclusively by their food sponges Petrosia and Haliclona, which can trigger settlement.

-Adults generally grow to an average length of 5 to 7cm, and are able to grow up to 12cm.
+Adults generally grow to an average length of 5 to 7 cm, and are able to grow up to 12 cm.
 The sizes of brown spots on the mantle increase proportionally with mantle area as the slug grows.
 However, coverage of the brown spots never exceeds 50% of the mantle area.
 Each individual has a unique pattern of spots which may change with growth but remain distinct from one another.
-The animals grow fastest around the first 6-7 months of their lifespan, growth rate slows for the following 4-5 months and a final decrease in growth rate occurs 3-4 months before death.
+The animals grow fastest around the first 6–7 months of their lifespan, growth rate slows for the following 4–5 months and a final decrease in growth rate occurs 3–4 months before death.